NREL/bioluc/README.md

 ##File Structure and Description

+####Downloading
+Users can download a zip file of all the folders by going here: https://github.com/NREL/bioluc/releases

 ####Models and Data
 Located within [this](https://github.com/NREL/bioluc/tree/master/Model%20and%20Data) folder are versions of the BioLUC model.
 The latest version of the BioLUC model is [here]( https://github.com/NREL/bioluc/tree/master/Model%20and%20Data/19-Region%20Model).